zed-zahir/gopherServer/README.md

-# gopherServer script in python
+# A gopher client script in python

-it's a gopher client in pyhton run it as
+It's a gopher client in pyhton.
+Run it as.
 ```bash
 ./client.py gopher://gopher.floodgap.com/1/world
 ```